leom806/taxy/README.md

 ### Caveats

-Git history and unit tests were not prioritized since they are more intended to make systems sustainable in the long run and this is just a one-off test.
+Some aspects were not prioritized as a clean git history, test suite nor the mobile version since they are more intended to make systems sustainable in the long run and/or improve user experience and this is just a one-off test.